abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10.md

 weight: 15
 ---

-We can split tools into multiple categories as pagers, incident response, incident workflows, utility and postmortems.
-More and more tools are trying to be more universal and cover more of it.
-Here is always what suits you best and how you can combine it.
+We can split tools into multiple categories: pagers, incident response, incident workflows, utility, and postmortems.
+More and more tools are trying to be universal and cover several of these areas.
+What matters is finding what suits you best and how to combine them effectively.

 You can find some overview [tools](tools.md) but we will focus more about workflow and what you need.